Schmalz

 19. Place of jurisdiction and applicable law

 19.1.
 The place of jurisdiction for the Purchaser and the Supplier shall be the registered office of the Supplier.
-However, the Supplier shall be entitled to prosecute the Purchaser at its registered office.
+However, the Supplier shall be entitled to prosecute the Purchaser at the location of its registered office.

 19.2.
 The legal relationship is subject to Swiss law, to the exclusion of conflict of laws and the Vienna Convention on Contracts for the International Sale of Goods.